LocationMind/GeoDataCompare/Python/Web/Dashboard/help.md

 In the sidebar, you have options to change the style of the layer.
 Depending on the current criterion displayed, the modification made might not be working.
-The value of `Radius min pixel` and `Width min pixel` are common to all layer, the first one being for point layers and the other one for line layers.
+The value of `Radius min pixel`, `Width min pixel`, and `Line min pixel` are common to all layer and are respectively forpoint layers, line layers, and polygon layers.
 Otherwise, each criterion has its own style, the `Connected components` and `Strongly connected components` sharing the same one.

 For the `Style components` part, it is not possible to add more classes to the dataframe, nor to remove some.